kristianmandrup/facebook-rails-starterkit/README.md

 	end
 ```

+There is a `Facebook::Auth::Basic` module for basic authentication flow.
+The module `Facebook::Auth::Devise` provides a Devise specific implementation of basic, by overriding the `authenticated` method.

-Then simply include the `Facebook::Auth::Devise` module in your controller.
+If you are using Devise, simply include the `Facebook::Auth::Devise` module in your controller.

 ```ruby
 class AuthenticationsController < InheritedResources::Base